 The Gestalt Centre ‘Gestalt in OD’ Course lead, Tony Fraser, introduces the first of three articles about Gestalt in OD.
 After a brief introduction including an account of his personal experience of the power of the Gestalt method, Tony highlights the three distinctive domains of the Gestalt OD practitioner: Raising Awareness, Making Meaning, Encouraging and Supporting Contact.

-This article explores ‘Raising Awareness’ why it is relevant and important and provides an organisation example of an awareness raising intervention and how it led to a positive breakthrough.
+This first article explores ‘Raising Awareness’, why it is relevant and important.
+It also provides an organisation example of an awareness raising intervention and how it led to a positive breakthrough.

 Forty years ago, around 1977 -1980, I trained as a Gestalt psychotherapist with Ischa Bloomberg, Laura Perls, Isadore Fromm and others .
 I found it exciting, scary even, but effective: full of drama and unexpected insights and breakthroughs.

 An example: On one occasion in a group, when asked what I was aware of in my body, first, I rediscovered in that moment, my physical state.
 Now, paying attention, I scanned my body and reported tension in my shoulders.